cseanburns/personal_knowledge_mgmt/src/12-web-sources-part-2.md

 Thus it's worthwhile to know they exist and explore them if we're interested in the content.

-Thus, there are two takeaways here.
+There are two takeaways here on this topic of web resources.
 First, be good at web search.
-We covered this in [section 5](5-information-retrieval-web.html).
+We covered this in [section 5](5-web-information-retrieval.html).
 Second, when search fails,
 know the good sites to go to.
 I've only covered a handful of them in this and